brahimdidi/Todolist-App/README.md

 # Project Name

-> One paragraph statement about the project.
+> To do list project

 ![screenshot](./app_screenshot.png)